DingDean/nonblocking_io/README.md

 }
 ```

-Second, we defined the interest we have on this resouce:
+Second, we defined the interest we have on this resouce with the help of `kevent` data structure provided by kqueue. (**kevent is the name of the struct and the name of the syscall**):
 ```rust
 fn main() -> std::io::Result<()> {
   // ...